Pictured above: Marsden V-250 Large Veterinary Scale

 Using Kitchen Scales to Weigh your Dog

-A baby scale is another great option if you have a small dog.
+As 100g of weight change in your dog could be important, having an accurate scale is a must.
+A baby scale, such as the Marsden M-410 Baby/Toddler Scale (pictured above) is another great option if you have a small dog.
 This is because baby scales tend to be more accurate, in order to note the smallest change in your baby’s weight.
-As 100g of weight change in your dog could be important, having an accurate scale is a must.

 Using Veterinary Scales to Weigh your Dog